does rooibos tea contain caffeine

 For most people, drinking rooibos tea in moderation—about 2-3 cups a day—is considered safe and beneficial.
 Pregnant women can also enjoy similar amounts without concern.
 However, it’s always a good idea to consult your healthcare provider if you’re pregnant or have underlying health conditions, just to be safe.

-Rooibos tea is an excellent, naturally caffeine-free alternative to traditional teas and coffee.
+Rooibos is naturally caffeine-free, making it an excellent alternative to traditional teas and coffee.
 It offers numerous health benefits, from improving digestion to enhancing skin health, and is particularly suitable for people who are sensitive to caffeine or those looking for a relaxing, non-stimulating beverage.

 For pregnant women, rooibos tea is a safe and beneficial option, providing essential nutrients that can support both mother and baby.
 However, as with any herbal remedy, it’s important to consume rooibos tea in moderation to avoid any potential side effects, particularly if you have existing health concerns.